A faint line on a drug test is considered a NEGATIVE TEST RESULT, which means the test has not detected any trace of that particular substance.

 What you should know

-The on-site urine drug test kits use instant immunoassay method to determine positive or negative result for drugs of abuse.
+The urine drug test kits use instant immunoassay method to determine positive or negative result for drugs of abuse.
 These are used for initial screening purposes because it is economical, fast and provides accurate results.
 These kits use predetermined cut-off levels set by SAMHSA to detect the presence of a drug and its metabolites.
 It does not detect the precise amount of a drug present in the specimen.

 The FDA approved drug testing kits are more reliable in determining quick and accurate results.